 USERNAME: Studen’ts first name, dot, last name (no spaces) and then the first five numbers of their student ID (ex: john.doe12345)

 PASSWORD: Student’s entire, eight-digit NUID (ex: 12345678 or 00123456)

 USERNAME: New User ID (NUID), no dashes or spaces

 PASSWORD: Two-digit month and two-digit day of your birthdate (ex: July 1st is ‘0701’)

 All new students will be required to complete a Blackboard Orientation.
+This Orientation will walk students through how to navigate Blackboard.
 Once a student has enrolled in an online course, they will be enrolled in the Orientation, to be completed before the course start date.

 Sherry Jones, Distance Education Coordinator